The following bursaries and awards are available to our members:

 Applicants need to be TCES members who have already had an abstract accepted for the conference that they want to attend.
 Travel bursary applications are welcome all year around.

-For more information contact the Travel Bursary Coordinator, Dr James Phillips, at firstname.lastname@example.org.
+For more information contact the Travel Bursary Coordinator, Prof James Phillips, at firstname.lastname@example.org.

 Download: TCES travel bursary application form